pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

-**Checking the validity of the resulting lane lines** I also implemented a function (checkLaneValidity on line 537) that keeps an eye on whether the results make sense.
+**Checking the validity of the resulting lane lines** I also implemented a function (*checkLaneValidity* on line 537) that keeps an eye on whether the results make sense.
 This function is used to help decide which method (see method 1 and method 2 above) to use and whether or not to use the latest results.

 Currently the function only checks if the calculated width of the lane at the far end doesn't exceed a certain maximum value.
 (This would indicate that the line search algorithm latched on to objects outside the lane which might entice the vehicle to deviate into dangerous territory)

-If the validity check returns *False*, then the most recent valid plynomials are reused. (advancedLaneFind.py line 116)
+If the validity check returns *False*, then the most recent valid polynomials are reused. (advancedLaneFind.py line 114)

 **When to use which method**